montalvomiguelo/hydrogen-theme/README.md

 The following hydration strategies are available (borrowed from [Astro](https://docs.astro.build/en/concepts/islands/)).

-* `client:iddle` Hydrate the component as soon as the main thread is [free](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback).
+* `client:idle` Hydrate the component as soon as the main thread is [free](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback).
 * `client:visible` Hydrates the component as soon as the element [enters the viewport](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 * `client:media` Hydrates the component as soon as the browser [matches the given media query](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).